-Adjunct Faculty: Bliss, DeMoss, Hardiman, Holmes, Kuhlmann, Macon, Sauer, Spinks, Templeton, Thompson
+Adjunct Faculty: Hardiman, Hilger, Holmes, Macon, Sauer, Spinks, Thompson

 Nonprofit organizations are a powerful third sector, standing alongside the for-profit businesses and governmental entities that drive our economy and contribute to the quality of life we all enjoy.
-In today's complex world, nonprofit organizations play an integral role in almost every facet of our society and those working and volunteering in this sector demonstrate servant leadership in its purest form.
-Oklahoma City University is proud to offer several innovative options for those interested in enhancing their skills as leaders, either as paid employees or volunteers, in the not-forprofit sector.
+In today's complex world, nonprofit organizations play an integral role in almost every facet of our society, and those working and volunteering in this sector demonstrate servant leadership in its purest form.
+Oklahoma City University is proud to offer several innovative options for those interested in enhancing their skills as leaders, either as paid employees or volunteers, in the nonprofit and arts sectors.

-For those interested in a 36 credit hour Master of Arts degree, we are pleased to offer a customizable approach that allows each student to select from one of three specialized tracks.
-For those wanting a smaller commitment, our 15 credit hour certificate options are designed to boost your understanding of specific sections of the nonprofit sector.
+For those interested in a 36-credit hour Master of Arts degree, we are pleased to offer a customizable approach that allows each student to select from two different degree programs.
+For those wanting a smaller commitment, our 15-credit hour certificate option is designed to boost your understanding of specific facets of nonprofit leadership.

 Oklahoma City University offers a Master of Arts degree in Nonprofit Leadership designed to develop the moral, ethical, professional, and scholarly knowledge, skills, and abilities of future servant leaders in the nonprofit sector.
-Today's nonprofit executive is required to lead organizations through the complicated maze of increasing accountability requirements, new laws and regulations, and changing accounting rules.
 Nonprofit leadership has become a profession that demands prepared leaders with finely honed skills that are unique to the work.
-This program partners with community leaders and organizations who want to invest in the future of nonprofits.
-Each student specializes in one of three targeted tracks:

-- Social and Voluntary Services Administrative Track designed for those interested in working in, and ultimately leading, nonprofit organizations working on causes related to animals, education, the environment, health, human services, international affairs, public society benefit, and religion. - Arts Administrative Track designed to explore nuances specific to arts, culture, and humanities-focused organizations.
+This program is designed for those interested in working in, and ultimately leading, causes related to animals, education, the environment, health, human services, international affairs, public society benefit, religion, and more.
+This program is synchronously delivered both in-person and via live-streaming in the evenings to fit a working professional's schedule.